SanneBerends/LAMAS/docs/implementation.markdown

 Hence, when one of the agents takes an action, the opponent obtains knowledge by this.
 Besides, the agent obtains the knowledge that the opponent obtained this knowledge.
 Therefore, the agent and the opponent both have this same knowledge.
 This means that this knowledge became common knowledge.
 Each action taken by one of the agents can therefore also be described as a public announcement.
-The formal definitions can be found in the section [Formal Model](formal_model.markdown).

 [^1]: Pete Shinners (2011).
 PyGame - Python Game Development.
 Retrieved from [http://www.pygame.org](http://www.pygame.org)
-[^2]: Modal logic solver, (2017), GitHub repository, [https://github.com/erohkohl/mlsolver](https://github.com/erohkohl/mlsolver)
+[^2]: Modal logic solver (2017).
+GitHub repository.
+Retrieved from [https://github.com/erohkohl/mlsolver](https://github.com/erohkohl/mlsolver)